HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 There are two main reasons that developers make this kind of mistake: either a misunderstanding about how shorthands work and which longhand is reset by which shorthand, or simply leftover cruft from moving declarations around.

 So how common is this mistake?
-Surely, it cannot be *that* common in the top 6 million websites, right? *Wrong.* It turns out, it is **exceedingly common**, occurring at least once in 54% of websites!
+Surely, it cannot be that common in the top 6 million websites, right?
+Wrong!
+It turns out, it is exceedingly common, occurring at least once in 54% of websites!

 This kind of confusion seems to happen way more with the `background` shorthand than any other shorthand: over half (55%) of these mistakes involve putting `background-*` longhands before `background`.
 In this case, this may actually not be a mistake at all, but good progressive enhancement: Browsers that don't support a feature -- such as linear gradients -- will render the previously defined longhand values, in this case, a background color.
 Browsers that do understand the shorthand override the longhand value, either implicitly or explicitly.